aws-samples/shopfloor-connectivity/docs/core/sfc-configuration.md

 ---
 ### SecretsManager
-Configuration to obtain secrets stored in AWS secrets manager which are used to replace placeholders in the configuration
+Configuration to obtain secrets stored in AWS secrets manager which are used to replace placeholders in the configurationSpecifies how to retrieve sensitive information from AWS Secrets Manager to replace configuration placeholders.
+This allows secure storage and management of confidential data like credentials or connection strings that are referenced in the configuration.

 **Type**: [SecretsManagerConfiguration](./secrets-manager-configuration.md)

 ---
 ### Sources

-Input sources to read data from.
-This element is a map indexed by the source identifiers of the sources.

-For controlling the schedule and processing the data from the source, the SFC core uses a set of generic configuration attributes which are common for all protocol implementations.

-Implementations of input protocols will define their specific source configurations with additional specific attributes required for that protocol additionally to the common attributes (See SourceConfiguration type)

-The entries of this Sources element will contain protocol-specific entries for the used protocol implementation.
-The protocol implementation is responsible for reading and handling the protocol-specific attributes.
+Defines a mapping of input sources where data is collected from, identified by unique source identifiers.
+Each source combines common configuration attributes used by the SFC core for scheduling and data processing, along with protocol-specific settings.
+Protocol implementations handle their specific attributes while adhering to the common SourceConfiguration framework.
+The configuration requires at least one source to be defined

 **Type**: Map[String, [SourceConfiguration](./source-configuration.md)]

-At least 1 source must be configured.

 ---
 ### TargetServers

-Servers that run target instances as separate processes.
-The SFC core will send the data to these targets using IPC (gRPC) This section is a map indexed by the target server identifier.
-The entries contain the address information that the SFC Core will use to connect and communicate with the IPC service.
-The targets-servers can be referenced by their identifier from the Targets section of the configuration.
+Defines a mapping of target servers that operate as separate processes from the SFC core.
+Each server is identified by a unique string key and contains connection details for communication.
+The SFC Core uses gRPC for inter-process communication to send data to these targets.
+These server configurations can be referenced by their [identifiers](./target-configuration.md#targetserver) in the [Targets](#targets) section, enabling distributed processing where targets run independently of the main SFC Core.

 **Type**: Map[String,[ServerConfiguration](./server-configuration.md)]

 ---
 ### TargetTypes

-The TargetTypes section includes the information for each target type that is used by the SFC core to create instances of that target if that target runs in the same process as the SFC core.

-The element is a map indexed by the TargetType (e.g., AWS-SQS).
-Each entry contains information on which jar files, that contain the target implementation, to load and the factory class to create the instances.

-The SFC core itself is not aware of the actual target implementations and only uses this configuration data to explicitly load the jar files to create and use the target instances.
-This makes it possible to add new target types without modifications to the SFC core.

-Note Only types that run in the same process as the SFC core need to be included in the configuration.
-If the core uses IPC to send the data to a target that runs in its process, the type does not have to be defined in the TargetTypes section.

-Only JVM implementations of targets can be used to run in the same process as the SFC core.
+Defines configuration for in-process targets running within the SFC core's JVM.
+Maps target types (like AWS-SQS) to their implementation details, including JAR files and factory classes.
+The SFC core uses this to dynamically load and create target instances, enabling extensibility without core modifications.
+Only needed for in-process targets (not IPC-based ones) and limited to JVM implementations.

 **Type**: Map[String,[InProcessConfiguration](./in-process-configuration.md)]

 ---
 ### Targets

-Targets are the destinations for data collected and processed by the SFC.
-Targets defined in this section can be referred to by the target identifier in schedules as their output destinations.
-The element is a map, indexed by the target identifier.
-The entries contain the target configuration data.
-Targets can be of different types that have specific configuration attributes.
-Target implementations define their specific configuration types containing the attributes required for communicating with the target.
-For sending the data to the targets the SFC core only uses a subset of attributes that are common between all target types.
+Defines a mapping of data destinations (targets) identified by unique target identifiers.
+Each target combines common attributes used by the SFC core for data transmission, along with type-specific configuration settings.
+Target implementations handle their specific attributes while adhering to the common TargetConfiguration framework.
+These targets can be referenced as output destinations within schedules, allowing flexible routing of processed data

 **Type**: Map[String,[TargetConfiguration](./target-configuration.md)]

 ---
 ### Templates
-Configuration Templates
+Defines a mapping of named [configuration templates](../sfc-configuration.md#configuration-templates), where each template name is associated with a JSON object.
+These templates can be reused across the SFC configuration to maintain consistency and reduce duplication in configuration settings.

 **Type**: Map[String,String]

-Map indexed by template names containing JSON objects used as [SFC configuration templates](../sfc-configuration.md#configuration-templates)

 ---
 ### Transformations

-Transformations are a sequence of one or more transformation operators that can be applied to values read from input channels and/or aggregated output values.
-This element is a map indexed by transformation identifiers which can be referred to in case a transformation needs to be applied to the data.
-Each entry is a list of one or more transformation operators.
-An operator consists of the name of the operator and operator-specific parameters.
-The operators are applied in the order in which they are listed.
-The output type of the operator must be compatible with the input type of the next operator in the list.
-If a value the transformation is applied to is an array of values, the transformation will be applied to each value in the array.
+Defines a mapping of transformation sequences identified by unique identifiers.
+Each sequence contains ordered operators that modify data values from input channels or aggregated outputs.
+Operators have specific parameters and must maintain type compatibility between steps.
+Transformations can process both single values and arrays, applying the same operations to each array element.
+These transformations can be referenced elsewhere in the configuration to modify data during processing.

 **Type**: Map[String,[TransformationOperator](./transformation-operator-configuration.md)[]]